georgeoneill/digitAtlas/README.md

 # Citation
 Please cite the following paper if this code is of any benefit to yourself.
-> O’Neill G.C., Sengupta A., Asghar M., Barratt E.L., Besle J., Schluppeck D., Francis S.T., Sanchez Panchuelo R. M., (20XX) A probabilistic atlas of finger dominance in the primary somatosensory cortex
+> O’Neill G.C., Sengupta A., Asghar M., Barratt E.L., Besle J., Schluppeck D., Francis S.T., Sanchez Panchuelo R. M., (2020) A probabilistic atlas of finger dominance in the primary somatosensory cortex.
+NeuroImage _in press_ https://doi.org/10.1016/j.neuroimage.2020.116880